BlackShadow334/Web-Practice01/README.md

 # WebPractice
-hey hi, these projects are not originally created by me. i just changed it a little bit.
+hey hi, these projects are originally not my ideas.

-they are either from some videos or from somewhere else. i just tried to learn from them as making these projects.
+they are either from some videos or from somewhere else. i just tried to learn from them as making these projects. and ofcource i changed it a little bit.

-And, i am very thankful to them who originally created these projects.
+And, i am very thankful to them whose really these ideas was.